yabok/yasl/README.md

 well together with C strings and the user is free to use them interchangeably with read-only functions that access the string.

-SDS was a C string I developed in the past for my everyday C programming needs, later it was moved into Redis where it is used extensively and where it was modified in order to be suitable for high performance operations.
-Now it was extracted from Redis and forked as a stand alone project.
+SDS was a C string library I developed in the past for my everyday C programming needs, later it was moved into Redis where it is used extensively and where it was modified in order to be suitable for high performance operations.
+Now it has been extracted from Redis and forked as a stand alone project again.

 Because of its many years of life inside Redis, SDS provides both higher level functions for easy strings manipulation in C, but also a set of low level functions that make it possible to write high performance code without paying a penalty for using a higher level string library.

-Advantages and disadvantages of SDS
+## Advantages and disadvantages of SDS
-===

 Normally dynamic string libraries for C are implemented using a structure that defines the string.
 The structure has a pointer field that is managed